Empty coffers: Kerala freezes salary arrears of college teachers

 Projects on hold

-The Kerala Cabinet on Wednesday decided to allot the same amount as last year for various departments, except the Local Self-Government (LSG) Department, in the upcoming budget, considering the monetary woes.
+Meanwhile, the Kerala cabinet on Wednesday decided to allot the same amount as last year for various departments, except the Local Self-Government (LSG) Department, in the upcoming budget, considering the monetary woes.

 For the LSG Department, an increase of 0.5 per cent was recommended by the Planning Board based on instructions from the Finance Commission.

-The Kerala budget is scheduled to be presented on February 3 and the total allotment amount for projects is expected to remain at Rs 30,370 crore, the same as last year.
+The Kerala budget is scheduled to be presented on February 3 and the total allotment amount for projects is expected to remain Rs 30,370 crore as last year.

 Major arrears